m-serafim/C-TweaksPs1/QUICKSTART.md

 - Apply performance optimizations
 - Customize Windows behavior

-**??
-IMPORTANT SAFETY NOTES:**
+All tweaks can be applied and undone safely.

+## Safety Notes

+?? **Before using:**
-- Always create a system restore point before applying tweaks
+1. Create a system restore point (Start ?
+"Create a restore point")
-- Read the description of each tweak before applying it
+2. Read the description of each tweak before applying
+3. Start with small changes to see how they affect your system
-- You can undo most tweaks using the built-in undo feature
+4. You can undo most tweaks using the built-in undo feature
-- Some tweaks may require a restart to take effect

 ## Using the Application

-Once launched:
+Once launched as administrator:

-1. The main menu will appear
+1. **Main Menu** appears with options
-2. Choose "Browse and Apply Tweaks" to apply modifications
+2. **Select** "Browse and Apply Tweaks" to make changes
-3. Choose "Browse and Undo Tweaks" to revert changes
+3. **Select** "Browse and Undo Tweaks" to revert changes
-4. Follow the on-screen prompts
+4. **Follow** the on-screen prompts
-5. Tweaks are organized by category for easy navigation
+5. **Tweaks** are organized by category (Minimum, Recommended, Gaming)

+Each tweak shows:
+- What it does
+- Why you might want it
+- How to undo it

+## Troubleshooting

+### "This app can't run on your PC"

+**Possible causes:**
+- Wrong version for your Windows (32-bit vs 64-bit)
+- Incompatible Windows version (needs Windows 10/11)

+**Solution:**
+- Check your Windows version (Settings ?
+System ?
+About)
+- Request the correct version from the distributor

+### Application Won't Start

+**Try these steps:**
+1. Make sure you're running as administrator
+2. Check Windows Event Viewer for error details
+3. Temporarily disable antivirus
+4. Redownload the file (may be corrupted)

+### "Configuration file not found" Error

+**This should NOT happen** with the single-file version!

+If you see this:
+- The file may be corrupted
+- Request a fresh copy from the distributor

+### Application is Slow to Start

+**Normal behavior:**
+- First launch: 10-15 seconds (extracting embedded files)
+- Subsequent launches: 2-5 seconds
+- This is normal for single-file executables

+## Portability

+### Can I run it from a USB drive?
+**Yes!** Just copy the exe to the USB drive and run it.

+### Can I copy it to multiple PCs?
+**Yes!** The same file works on any compatible Windows PC.

+### Do I need internet?
+**No!** Everything is self-contained.

+### Can I move it after running?
+**Yes!** You can move or rename it anytime.

+## Sharing with Others

+If you want to share this with others:

+1. **Copy** the `C#TweaksPs1.exe` file
+2. **Share** via USB, email, network, cloud storage, etc.
+3. **Tell them** to run as administrator
+4. **Remind them** it needs admin rights to work

+That's it!
+No need to zip files or include folders.

+## Performance Note

+The single file is large (~100 MB) because it includes:
+- Complete .NET runtime
+- All program dependencies
+- Embedded configuration

+This makes it portable and easy to distribute, but takes a moment to start.

 ## Need Help?

 If you need assistance:
-1. Check this guide first
+1. Make sure you're running as administrator
-2. Review error messages carefully
+2. Check the error message carefully
-3. Contact your IT support or the person who provided this application
+3. Contact your IT support or the person who gave you this file
-4. For technical details, see the full documentation in the project repository
+4. For developers: Check the GitHub repository documentation

+## Version Information

+To check what version you have:
+1. Right-click `C#TweaksPs1.exe`
+2. Select "Properties"
+3. Go to "Details" tab
+4. Check "File version"

+## Advanced: Custom Configuration

+If you want to use a custom tweak configuration:

+1. Create a folder named `config` next to the executable
+2. Place your custom `tweaks.json` file in that folder
+3. The application will use your custom config instead of embedded

+This is optional - most users don't need this!

+## Summary

+? **It's really this simple:**
+1. Get the file: `C#TweaksPs1.exe`
+2. Right-click ?
+Run as administrator
+3. Use the application

+No installation, no setup, no configuration needed!

 ---

 **Made with ?? for Windows power users**

+**Questions?** Contact the person who shared this with you or check the GitHub repository.